Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 There are several types of tests that can detect cancer at an early stage.

-The presence of blood indicates occult bleeding from the lower gastrointestinal tract, which may indicate the presence of a tumor.
+The presence of blood indicates hidden bleeding from the lower sections gastrointestinal tract which may indicate the presence of a tumor.

 Cervical cancer

-It is necessary to take: a cytological smear from the cervix, which is taken during a gynecological examination.
+Must submit: cytological smear from the cervix, which is taken during gynecological examination.
 Shows precancerous changes in the mucous membrane of the cervix - CIN (cervical intraepithelial neoplasia).

 Leukemia (blood cancer)

 With leukemia, the number of lymphocytes changes (it can be higher or lower, but it is never normal.
-The level of platelets drops (it can be 4-5 times lower than the lower limit of the norm).
+The level of platelets falls (can be 4-5 times lower than the lower limit of normal).
 ESR in leukemia increases significantly.

 Ulcer, colitis, etc. diseases of the gastrointestinal tract

-Allows you to identify diseases of the intestines, biliary system, pancreas.
+Allows you to identify diseases of the intestines, biliary system, and pancreas.

-To diagnose Helicobacter pylori infection, which is the cause of gastritis and stomach ulcers, a urease breath test is used (one of the metabolic products of the bacterium Helicobacter pylori is urease).
+To diagnose Helicobacter pylori infection, which causes gastritis and stomach ulcers, a urease breath test is used (one of the metabolic products of the bacterium Helicobacter pylori is urease).

 Endocrine diseases